 How to Find the Right College

 It’s important to think through lots of options when preparing your list of colleges.
-You need to decide what you might want to study (take an interest inventory, or check out our top job lists – looking at these lists might help you decide what is the best major to consider!).
-You need to determine which colleges give you the financial aid.
+First you need to decide what you might want to study (take an interest inventory).
+You need to think about city/country school, big/small school, cold/warm climate, etc. You need to determine which colleges give you the financial aid.
 You need to decide if a community college is the best place to start (you can save LOTS of money by starting there).
 There are lots of questions you need to ask yourself.
 This page will help you think about those questions and come up with some answers.

 The easiest way to find the right school for you!